-The maintenance of a safe and healthy working environment for our staff globally was identified as the key priority for the group at the outset of the Covid pandemic.
+The maintenance of a safe and healthy working environment for our staff globally was identified as the key priority for the Group at the outset of the Covid pandemic.
 Remote working measures were deployed for more than 90% of our staff and, where roles could not be performed remotely, strict Covid safety protocols were implemented across all work sites in accordance with local requirements.
-To the extent required, these practices have remained in place throughout FY22.
+Computershare encouraged staff to return to the office across FY2023 and implemented a structured return to office program in the first quarter of FY2024.